ltd08a/NFL-Salaries/README.md

 One column was dropped, and the DataFrame was formatted.
 Each column is checked individually.
 I did find a few rows with a missing age value.
 I reseached this and was able to get the proper value in place.
 ### Analysis:
 The salary cap data is grouped by year and position to find the average cap hit percentage for each position by year.
 A function is created to depict this.
 The plots are split into different categories of offense, defense, special teams, offensive line, backfield, pass catchers, defensive line, linebackers, and secondary.
 Next, the merge, groupby, and pivot_table built-in functions are used to discover the correlation of positional cap hit percentage and win/loss record from the regular season.
 These correlations are plotted out in a bar chart.
+These steps are then repeated with correlations for playoff wins and superbowl wins.
 ## Results
 ### Position by Position Breakdown:
 #### Offense: